Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 The configuration is done once at project level, then every new git repository created in Tuleap will be automatically discovered by Jenkins, branches will be inspected to find ``Jenkinsfile`` and created corresponding pipelines.

-Whenever a new commit will be pushed, the corresponding job will be triggered on Jenkins.
+Whenever a new commit will be pushed or a Pull Request created, the corresponding job will be triggered on Jenkins.

 Step 1: Have an access key to your repositories
 ```````````````````````````````````````````````